FragozoLeonardo/Genki-Yoshi/README.md

 ### Coming Soon
 - Additional paper sizes (B5, A5, and more).
 - Support for customizing the number of cells.
+- Rspec tests in order to assegurate the application is working as intended.

 ---